rkokkelk/eu.jeroensomhorst.nsapi/README.md

 ## Changelog

+0.1.3
+* Added option to specify the 'via' station name

+0.1.2
+* Added localization

 0.1.1
 * Bugfix release.
 Fixed a bug that would cause Homey to only tell you the info once.
 After that you had to reboot Homey.